Yvonne Parker: Season 2

 Vee starts to undermine Red – the other prison matriarch and head of the Caucasian posse – and her perceived alliance with Mendoza.
 As Red was also running a black market for contraband items, Vee wished to find and utilize Red's source for importing the goods – a secret tunnel in the greenhouse that leads outside of prison grounds –, and threatens Red's family lest she refuses to cooperate.
 In a further attempt to disempower Red and expand her empire, Vee provides Nicky Nichols, a close friend of Red, with heroin to try and provoke her addiction.
 Additionally, Vee provides Carrie "Big Boo" Black with cigarettes in exchange for Boo revealing how Red has been bringing in contraband.
 In a flashback, it is revealed that Red first arrived to Litchfield Penitentiary when Vee was serving one of her prior sentences.
 Vee befriended Red, and suggested she use her connection to the prison vendor to smuggle in goods, and later shows Vee the fruits of her efforts.
 Vee, who was the head of the African-American posse at the time, later forcefully acquired the contraband earned by Red and ordered her associates to brutally beat Red up, warning Red that she would end up in maximum security if she reports Vee.

-Poussey begins to notice Vee's manipulative self-serving tendencies more clearly and argues with Taystee about it.
+Poussey begins to notice Vee's self-serving tendencies more clearly and argues with Taystee about it.
 Much to Poussey's chagrin, Vee displays no reaction when Janae Watson is found with Vee's cigarettes and consequently sent to the Security Housing Unit.
 Subsequently, Poussey attacks Vee out of rage for allowing Janae to be punished.
 With Vee's approval, Suzanne interferes and beats up a sobbing Poussey.
 Meanwhile, some of the elder inmates that have loyalty to Red plan to assassinate Vee independent of the former.
 The murder is carried out by Erica Taslitz, who is seen stabbing a black woman that she mistakenly thought was Vee, who watches, interpreting the murder as an act of war on Red's part.